This post was updated on 17/09/2021

 To save yourself from these, and get yourself in a good mood, taking a cold shower is one of the quickest ways to do so.

 Apart from boosting your mood, cold showers have been shown by this study3 to increase your level of serum testosterone.

 This will help you to compensate for the testosterone you lost after your PMO session.

 If you’re already a person that meditates, then stick with it.

-But if you don’t meditate, and you’re doing NoFap, I highly recommend you start meditating.
+But if you don’t meditate, and you’re doing the NoFap challenge, I highly recommend you start meditating.

-The impact of meditating on NoFap can’t be ignored.
+The impact of meditating on NoPMO can’t be ignored.